Ki-Hyun-Park/Ki-Hyun-Park/README.md

 ### Hi Everyone! 👋 Welcome to Ki Hyun Park's GitHub page

-- 🔭 I’m currently taking a path that is different from data analysis
+- 🔭 I’m a junior data analyst.
-- 🌱 I'm a former data analyst
+- 🌱 I hope to gain more experience in data analysis/science field.

 ### Languages and Tools: